General (scope, grounds for accelerated procedures, time limits)

 This is without prejudice to the right of the applicant to file a human rights complaint or an application for judicial review (see Judicial Review) before the Civil Court (First Hall).

-It is to be noted that the term “shall immediately” in itsef lacks precision and it appears and practice shows that some first instance rejections are taken months before the IPAT actually carries its review while some other are issued within a few days of the rejection.
+It is to be noted that the term “shall immediately”, referring to IPA’s forwarding of the application to IPAT, in itself lacks precision and it appears, and practice shows that some first instance rejections are taken months before the IPAT actually carries its review while some other are issued within a few days of the rejection.
 It is assumed that detained applicants and applicants are prioritised as they tend to receive their rejections faster than the others.
+According to IPA, in 2023 the average duration of the accelerated procedure was 66 days (first applications), 87 days (new applications) and 78 days (subsequent applications).

 Practitioners and the UNHCR do not consider this review to constitute an effective remedy as laid out in Article 46 of the recast Asylum Procedures Directive.[10]
-Nevertheless, the 2017 amendment of the Refugees Act confirmed by the amendments in the new International Protection Act and included a provision which specifies that “the review conducted by the Chairperson of the IPAT shall be deemed to constitute an appeal”.[11]
+Nevertheless, the International Protection Act specifies that “the review conducted by the Chairperson of the IPAT shall be deemed to constitute an appeal.”[11]

-Yet, under Regulation 22 of the Procedural Regulations the applicant is able to appeal against a decision of inadmissibility on the basis of the safe third country if he or she is able to show that return would subject him or her to torture, cruel, inhuman or degrading treatment or punishment.
-In practice, this provision is not implemented.
+Notably, under Regulation 22 of the Procedural Regulations the applicant is able to appeal against a decision of inadmissibility on the basis of the safe third country if he or she is able to show that return would subject him or her to torture, cruel, inhuman or degrading treatment or punishment.
+In practice, this provision is never implemented.
 [12]

 The manifestly unfounded or inadmissible decisions of the IPA do not contain any information on, or reference to, the possibility to participate in the appeal nor the right to free legal assistance.
 In some cases, applicants receive the IPA decision and the IPAT confirmation of the decision on the same day.
 In other cases, the confirmation from IPAT is received within a few days from receiving the IPA’s decision.

-The majority of the decisions taken by the IPAT are review decisions (contrary to appeal decisions) made within the accelerated procedure which consist of a mere confirmation of the decisions made in the first instance without any further assessment.
-In 2021, the reviews amounted to more than 63% of the total number of decisions taken by the IPAT, with 482 reviews on 765 decisions.
+The majority of the decisions taken by the IPAT are review decisions (contrary to appeal decisions) made within the accelerated procedure, which consist of a mere confirmation of the decisions made in the first instance without any further assessment.
+In 2023, the IPAT received 649 appeal applications, of which 267 related to accelerated cases (41%).
+Of the 595 decisions taken by the IPAT in 2023, 205 were deemed manifestly unfounded and 59 were dismissed as inadmissible.
+Due to lack of clarity in the available data, it cannot be established whether the 205 and 59 decisions were taken within the accelerated procedure or within the regular procedure.

 Furthermore, the ECtHR considered that “the present case has identified various failures in the domestic procedures, in particular in relation to the failures in the communication system, the provision of legal assistance and particularly the procedure and scope of the Tribunal’s review in accelerated procedures, in the light of which general measures could be called for.
 However, bearing in mind that this is the first of such cases and that the parties have referred to legislative amendments in process, which may improve the system and ensure the existence and effectiveness, in practice, of a remedy for the purposes of Article 13 in conjunction with Article 3 in the context of asylum requests, the Court will stop short of indicating general measures at this stage.”[24]

 On 10 August 2022, an appellant assisted by aditus foundation filed a request for a preliminary reference before the CJEU to the IPAT in the context of an appeal filed following the rejection of his application as manifestly unfounded.
 The appellant contends that Article 23 of the International Protection Act is contrary to EU law and that therefore he should be allowed to appeal according to the normal procedure.
-In view of such claim which raises issues of interpretation of EU law, the appellant requested the IPAT to file a request for a preiminary reference before the CJEU.
-A hearing was held on 11 October 2022 and the request is still pending, more than 6 months after it was filed.
+In view of such claim which raises issues of interpretation of EU law, the appellant requested the IPAT to file a request for a preliminary reference before the CJEU.
+A hearing was held on 11 October 2022 and the request is still pending.

 Legal assistance

 Article 7(3) of the International Protection Act provides for the right to free legal aid for all appeals submitted to the IPAT.
-However, as manifestly unfounded, and inadmissible applications are automatically referred to the Tribunal in accordance with the accelerated procedure, the appellant is not able to participate in the review or to be represented.
+However, as decisions on manifestly unfounded and inadmissible applications are automatically referred to and reviewed by the Tribunal without an opportunity to submit any pleas, in accordance with the rules on the accelerated procedure, the appellant is not able to participate in the review or to be represented.

 [1] Article 23(1) and 24 (2) of the International Protection Act, Chapter 420 of the Laws of Malta.